 - You claim a credit for the retirement savings contributions credit (saver's credit) (see Form 8880).

 You must file a return using Form 1040 if any of the following apply for 2012.

 - You owe any special taxes, such as social security and Medicare tax on tips you did not report to your employer or on wages you received from an employer who did not withhold these taxes.

-- You owe uncollected social security and Medicare or RRTA tax on tips you reported to your employer or on group-term life insurance.
+- You owe write-in taxes, including uncollected social security and Medicare or RRTA tax on tips you reported to your employer or on group-term life insurance.